ABGERO Maintenance of Certification

 5. How often is MOC required?

 Specialists must complete MOC every ten years following initial board certification.
 MOC materials must be submitted nine years following certification (or last MOC renewal) and must document the professional activities that supported maintenance of specialty competencies during the two years prior to the submission (i.e., years 7 & 8 post-certification or last MOC renewal).
-Specialists who were board certified prior to January 1, 2015 who opt in to MOC may submit materials beginning in 2016, according to a timetable to be established by the ABGERO Board of Directors.
+Specialists who were board certified prior to January 1, 2015 who opt in to MOC may submit materials beginning in 2023 according to a timetable to be established by the ABGERO Board of Directors.
+Example of a timetable: For a specialist who is board certified on 1/1/2015, re-certification is required by 1/1/2025.
+Timetable: Specialist submits MOC documentation by 1/1/2024, which is based upon professional activities supporting MOC conducted in 2022 and 2023.

 6. Why should I voluntarily do MOC if I was boarded before January, 2015?